 It is also possible to claim damages that the loved ones suffered as a result of the victim’s death.
 This is called “survival action.”
 Examples of this type of damage include:

 - Loss of financial support

 - Loss of companionship

 It can be difficult to know whether or not a loss or type of suffering qualifies for a damages claim in a wrongful death lawsuit.
 The easiest way to clarify this matter is to speak with an attorney.
 A legal professional who specializes in wrongful death claims will be able to easily identify which are valid and which are not.
 It is usually possible to speak with an attorney to get more information without agreeing to hire him or her.
 Likewise, it is common for the attorney you hire to accept no payment until the case is won.
-Contact a wrongful death lawyer, like a wrongful death lawyer in Houston, TX, to find out more information.
+Contact a wrongful death lawyer, to find out more information.